awsdocs/amazon-route53-docs/doc_source/getting-started-s3.md

 1. In the **Buckets list**, choose the name of the bucket that you want to enable static website hosting for\.

-1. In the Amazon S3 console, choose the name of the bucket that you created in the procedure [To allow website hosting on your S3 bucket](#getting-started-configure-s3-website-bucket-procedure)\.
+1. In the Amazon S3 console, choose the name of the bucket that you created in the procedure [To allow website hosting on your S3 bucket](#getting-started-configure-s3-website-bucket-procedure) \(click the linked bucket name\)\.

-1. Under **Static website hosting**, choose **Edit**\.

 1. Choose **Upload**, **Add Files**, select index\.html from where you saved it, and then **Upload**\.